AllenZhang2000/account-abstraction/README.md

 # Project overview:
-This project attempts to test various BLS libraries to achieve BLS signature and BLS Threshold on-chain.
+This project aims to assess the capability of various BLS libraries in enabling BLS signatures and BLS Threshold cryptography directly on the blockchain.

 1. Create a `.env` file with the following under root: